Decoding data with GA4: an analyst’s approach.

 Search interest for fidget spinner went from 0 to 100 in less than 6 months (2017).

 The rise and fall of fidget spinners are a great example of market change driven by consumer trends.
 However, the economy, inflation, global conflicts, and unforeseen events can also cause unexpected shifts in traffic.
 For instance, an airline company tracking ‘flights to New York’ over five years would see a significant drop in March 2020 due to pandemic lockdowns.
-Even the greatest marketing strategy of all time can’t stand up to a mandated shutdown.
+Even the most significant marketing strategy can’t withstand a mandated shutdown.

 While we can’t predict the future, tools like Google Trends act as valuable historical data sources, allowing us to uncover patterns that influence the present.
-By understanding these external forces, you can make informed decisions about your marketing strategies.
+Understanding these external forces enables you to make informed decisions about your marketing strategies.

 User privacy limitations.